prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 ```
 </details>

-4) Make core IPF functionality informed about your specific floors.
-To do that enrich BidderBid with `priceFloorInfo`
+4) Let analytics adapters know about the floors you're using.
+To do that, enrich BidderBid with `priceFloorInfo`

 ```java
 private static BidderBid createBidderBid(Bid bid, Imp imp, BidType bidType, String currency) {